-- 6.3 The Licensing Authority will not operate a quota of any kind, which would predetermine any application, nor will it seek to impose general limitations on trading hours in particular areas.
-Instead, regard will be given to the individual characteristics of the premises concerned within a given area.
-It is recognised that pubs, nightclubs, restaurants, hotels, theatres, and other clubs all sell alcohol, serve food and provide entertainment but with contrasting styles and characteristics.
-Proper regard will be had to those differences and the impact they are likely to have on the local community. - 6.6 There are a number of other mechanisms for addressing issues of unruly behaviour which occur away from licensed premises.
-These include: - planning controls; - positive measures to create a safe and clean city environment in partnership with local businesses, transport operators and other departments of the Council; - the provision of CCTV surveillance in the City, ample taxi ranks, provision of public conveniences open late at night, street cleaning and litter patrols; - powers for the Council to designate parts of the local authority area as places where alcohol may not be consumed publicly; - police enforcement of the general law concerning disorder and antisocial behaviour, including the issuing of fixed penalty notices; - Directions to leave under section 27 of the violent crime reduction act 2006. - the prosecution of any personal licence holder or member of staff at such premises who is selling alcohol to people who are drunk; - the confiscation of alcohol from adults and children in designated areas; - the power of a magistrates court requiring premises to be closed for a period not exceeding 24 hours, where disorder occurs or is expected to occur; - police powers to close down instantly for up to 24 hours any licensed premises or temporary event on grounds of disorder, the likelihood of disorder or noise emanating from the premises causing a nuisance; - the power of the police, other responsible authorities or other persons to seek a review of the licence or certificate in question. - 6.7 The Licensing Authority may address a number of these issues through the Safer Lincolnshire Partnership and County Licensing Group in line with the strategic objectives for crime and disorder reduction within the City.
+- police enforcement of the general law concerning disorder and antisocial behaviour, including the issuing of fixed penalty notices; - Directions to leave under section 27 of the violent crime reduction act 2006. - the prosecution of any personal licence holder or member of staff at such premises who is selling alcohol to people who are drunk; - the confiscation of alcohol from adults and children in designated areas: - the power of a magistrates court requiring premises to be closed for a period not exceeding 24 hours, where disorder occurs or is expected to occur: - police powers to close down instantly for up to 24 hours any licensed premises or temporary event on grounds of disorder, the likelihood of disorder or noise emanating from the premises causing a nuisance; and - the power of the police, other responsible authorities or other persons to seek a review of the licence or certificate in question. - 6.7 The Licensing Authority may address a number of these issues through the Safer Lincolnshire Partnership and County Licensing Group in line with the strategic objectives for crime and disorder reduction within the City.